-During a safety audit, hazards are categorized by their potential for causing severe injury.
+During a comprehensive safety inspection, hazards are categorized by their potential for causing severe injury.
 The resulting report will help you determine which hazards require immediate corrective action, which should be next on the list, and which are minor enough to allow corrective action as time and money permit.

 The first day a new public playground opens for use is generally the last time that the playground owner/operation can feel somewhat confident that the entire area is safe and hazard free.

-The first day also marks the beginning of the playground’s routine and preventative maintenance history.
+The first day also marks the beginning of the playground’s routine, operational and preventative maintenance history.
 This includes timely inspections – and ultimately renovations and perhaps repairs – plus the continued compliance to current industry safety guidelines and standards.

-Every playground should be assessed and inspected (audited) for Compliance and Safety.
+Every playground should be assessed and inspected for Compliance and Safety.

 The purpose of the safety audit is to identify and report on non-conforming and potential hazards on and in the playground.
 It takes into account the equipment, designs, installation, and maintenance, as well as environmental conditions that could present unacceptable risks to children/users.
 PlayRight develops a systematic approach to removing dangerous equipment and/or make repairs according to risk analysis of each non-conforming condition.